How to Buy a Used Towable Boom Lift

 What Sizes Are Available for Used Towable Boom Lifts?

-The size of a towable boom lift is often described in terms of its maximum platform height or working height.
-Here are some general categories based on working height:
+The size of a towable boom lift is typically described by its maximum platform height or working height.
+Here’s a general guide:

-- 30-35 Feet: Common for smaller tasks, suitable for residential or light commercial use.
+- 30–35 Feet: Ideal for smaller tasks, such as residential work or light commercial projects.

-- 40-50 Feet: A more versatile range for commercial applications, including building maintenance, tree trimming, and construction tasks.
+- 40–50 Feet: A versatile range for commercial applications, including building maintenance, tree trimming, and general construction.

-- 50-70 Feet: Used for more demanding jobs that require extended reach, like higher building maintenance or advanced construction projects.
+- 50–70 Feet: Suited for more demanding jobs that require extended reach, like taller building maintenance or advanced construction projects.

-While the working height gives an idea of how high the platform can extend, the horizontal reach might vary based on the model.
-Some models offer a jib or an articulating arm, providing better versatility in reaching challenging spots.
+While working height indicates how high the platform can extend, horizontal reach can vary by model.
+Some lifts feature a jib or articulating arm for added flexibility, making it easier to reach tricky spots.

-The cost of used towable boom lifts varies for a few reasons, including size, age, condition, brand, model, and any additional features they might have.
-Here are some general ranges to give you an idea of what to expect based on platform heights:
+The cost of used towable boom lifts depends on several factors, including size, age, condition, brand, model, and any additional features.
+Here’s a general guide based on platform height:

 What Type of Vehicle Can I Use to Transport a Used Towable Boom Lift?